Table of Contents

 - hard magnetic materials (HC > 100 kA/m)

-Reaching coercivity (i.e. where B, J, or M = 0) does not mean that the material was fully or even partially demagnetised, and much more elaborate procedures are needed to ensure that demagnetisation is achieved.10)11)
+Reaching the coercivity point, at which the state of magnetisation as measured by B, J, or M = 0 does not mean that the material was fully or even partially demagnetised, and much more elaborate procedures are needed to ensure that demagnetisation is achieved.

-The “state of magnetisation” can be expressed in different ways and hence there can be several types of coercivity, which can be used interchangeably depending on the context:
+The “state of magnetisation” can be expressed in different ways and hence there can be several types of coercivity, which can be used interchangeably in the literature, depending on the context.
+Some typical examples are as follows:

-- for magnetic flux density B (also known as “magnetic induction B”), so for the B-H loop it is the induction coercivity BHC
+- for magnetic flux density B (also known as magnetic induction), so for the B-H loop it is the induction coercivity BHC (also written as HcB)12)

-- for magnetic polarisation J (so J-H loop) it is the polarisation coercivity JHC
+- for magnetic polarisation J (J-H loop) it is the polarisation coercivity JHC (also written as HcJ)13)

-- for magnetisation M (so M-H loop) it is the magnetisation coercivity, which could be marked as MHC or HCM 12)13)
+- for magnetisation M (M-H loop) it is the magnetisation coercivity, which could be marked as MHC or HCM 14)15)

-- in CGS units the polarisation can be referred to as “intrinsic induction” and hence there is intrinsic coercivity HCi - this is synonymous with JHC but typically expressed in different units14)15)16)17) (SI system uses the name “magnetic polarisation” J in tesla, but CGS uses “intrinsic induction” Bi in gauss, or magnetisation M which can be expressed either in gauss or in oersted)
+- in CGS units the polarisation can be referred to as “intrinsic induction” and hence there is intrinsic coercivity HCi, which can also be denoted by iHC16) - this is synonymous with JHC but typically expressed in different units17)18)19)20) (SI system uses the name “magnetic polarisation” J in tesla, but CGS uses “intrinsic induction” Bi in gauss, or magnetisation M which can be expressed either in gauss or in oersted)

-- in soft magnetic materials the difference between B and J is negligibly small away from magnetic saturation (hence BHC ≈ JHC) and thus typically no distinction is made between the two values and just HC is used
+- in soft magnetic materials the difference between B and J is negligibly small when measured experimentally away from magnetic saturation (e.g. below the knee of magnetisation), so when μ0·H « J it is BHC ≈ JHC and thus typically no distinction is made between the two values and just HC is used

-- if clear from the context then only HC is used as a symbol for any type of coercivity19)
+- if clear from the context then only HC is used as a symbol for any type of coercivity23)

-- another name for coercive field used in the past was starting field Hs because it was “the field necessary to start the change in magnetization along the steep part of the loop”24)
+- another name for coercive field used in the past was starting field Hs because it was “the field necessary to start the change in magnetization along the steep part of the loop” 30)

 → → → | Useful article?
 Please link to this page to help us grow. | ← ← ← |